Our aim is to promote and improve the welfare of research participants and the quality, efficiency and effectiveness of research.

-Bellberry Limited commenced with one Human Research Ethics Committee offering a monthly meeting to researchers in South Australia.
-The concept of the private, unaffiliated, non institutional based HREC grew and Bellberry now manages weekly meetings for health and medical researchers across Australia.
+Bellberry Limited started with one Human Research Ethics Committee offering a monthly meeting to researchers in South Australia.
+The concept of the private, unaffiliated, non institutional based HREC grew and today Bellberry HRECs are able to provide the same high quality, independent ethics reviews with 12 committee’s running up to 3 meetings each week.

 Any surplus funds generated by the activities of the Committees are donated back into the Australian medical research community.